Pavelski nets two power-play goals in Stars' win at Rangers

 Against the Rangers, he scored both goals in the first period as the Stars and Rangers fought to a 2-2 tie heading into the intermission.
 The first 20 minutes did not go without controversy.

 The Rangers started the night with just 2:29 ticked off the clock when Pavel Buchnevich took a sharp-angle shot from the sideboards and fooled Stars goalie Anton Khudobin.
-Pavelski got the Stars on the board just a few minutes later.
+Pavelski got the Stars on the board less than six minutes later at the 8:08 mark.
 Tyler Seguin rang the puck off the post with a big shot and John Klingberg got it back to Pavelski at the point.

 The Rangers disputed the goal, claiming Seguin's shot caromed off the goal cage and hit the netting before returning it to the ice.
 Referees reviewed the play and determined it was a good goal.
 Just 16 seconds later, with the Rangers tagged with another penalty for losing the review decision, Jamie Benn dished the puck from behind the net to Pavelski in the high slot.
 Pavelski made no mistake.

 Khudobin made 33 saves for the Stars, who fired 21 shots at the Lundqvist-Georgiev tandem.
-The Stars next visit the New York Islanders Tuesday at 7 p.m.
-Eastern.
-The Rangers host the Toronto Maple Leafs at 7:30 p.m.
-Wednesday.
+The Stars next visit the New York Islanders on Tuesday.
+The Rangers host the Toronto Maple Leafs on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)